datacommonsorg/docsite/api/rest/property_value.md

 }
 ```

-### Example 5: Get a list of regions in Mauritania.
+### Example 5: Retrieve a list of regions in Mauritania.

 **NOTE:** To determine the continent on which Mauritania is located, change the direction in the query to `out`.